 When the class ended she pulled Devi and the boy with the injured foot aside.
 No hard feelings, right?
 No m'am, I mean Meg.
 Could the boy walk without a limp?
 Yes.
-What would he tell his parents?
-Nothing.
 She told them both she would let their parents and the headmaster know what good students they were.
 In fact, if Devi's parents agreed, Meg would write something about the network Devi had built, maybe get it in the local paper.
-She'd leave out the violent attacks, say the robot had been tought to recognize and 'approach' other robots.
+She'd leave out the violent attacks, say the robot had been taught to recognize and 'approach' other robots.
 Yea, something like that.

-She supposed it was her work with Vertebot that had put her on De's and Adan's radar in the first place.
+She assumed it was her work with the brain-based robots that had put her on De's and Adan's radar in the first place.
 So in that sense it wouldn't all have been a waste of time.
 They had approached her, first a few emails, then a Skype call, then a series of meetings.
 The first email had addressed her as 'Dr'.
 She'd liked that, even if in retrospect she guessed the mistake must have been intentional.
 Still, it was nice to have what she thought of as serious people address her with respect.
 This they continued to do, even after she told them that she'd never finished high-school.
-They were interested in her work with Vertebot, although she didn't get the impression they intended to build machines themselves.
+They were interested in her work with the robots, although she didn't get the impression they intended to build machines themselves.
 They seemed more interested to know how she had handled the whole circus, like they wanted to get to know her.
 She liked Adan.
 He told her his own story.
-Turned out he'd founded that little company aGen that 23AndMe had gobbled up a few months ago.
+Turned out he'd founded that little company aGen that 23AndMe had gobbled up.
 She'd read about that.
 They wanted her to come work with them.
 They were forming a company, a subsidiary to the parent company of which De was CEO.
 Had she heard about Corton?
 Had she heard about deep brain stimulation?
 Of course she'd fucking heard about deep brain stimulation.
 They didn't respond negatively when she sniped at them.
 She liked that.

 These chapters follow the team at the research facility in Cambridge.
 They get to know each other.
 There are meandering, late-night conversations about how the world might change as people get access to artificial motivation.
 There are trips to different parts of the UK and an important trip to Brussels, where the legal requirements for selling the implant are developed.
 The team also interacts a lot with the support staff, with De, and with patients already using the implant to exercise at a local hospital.
 Experiments are planned.
 The chapters end with approval of the regulatory framework in Brussels.